 A note on xmlrpc.php: If you use the WordPress mobile app or Jetpack, you need XML-RPC.
 For everyone else, blocking it eliminates a persistent source of brute-force login attempts and pingback amplification attacks.
 Nginx dropping the request before PHP sees it saves CPU cycles and PHP-FPM workers that would otherwise spin up for every bot hammering the endpoint.

-On sites where WordPress is already installed, also block the setup-config installer:
+On sites where WordPress is already installed, also block the setup-config installer.
+Save as wp-installed.conf:

 location = /wp-admin/setup-config.php {